llrs/IEO/README.md

 # IEO
 Project to analyze Thyroid carcinoma data from the TCGA project.
+# Objective
+The main question we want to address with this analysis is why women has more prevalence of this cancer.

 # Tables we need to comment
 ## GO tables